A NSW Government website

 The NSW coastline is an amazing natural resource, and we need to protect it.
-That’s why we are updating the NSW Coastal Design Guidelines.
-These will guide strategic planning decisions for coastal areas, such as determining planning proposals to rezone land.

 Frequently asked questions

-Why are we updating the guidelines?
+Why did we update the guidelines?

 Where do the guidelines apply?

-How will the guidelines support local communities?
+How do the guidelines support local communities?

 The guidelines: